184.108.40.206 Qualification for YA

 - a combination of activities.

-Exception: Australian Apprentices do not have activity test requirements but must satisfy the definition of Australian Apprentice for payment to continue.
+Exception: Australian Apprentices must satisfy the definition of Australian Apprentice for payment to continue.

 Early school leavers

-An early school leaver must satisfy the activity test by signing and complying with a Job Plan which requires the young person to undertake for at least the required number of hours per week:
+An early school leaver must satisfy mutual obligation requirements by signing and complying with a Job Plan which requires the young person to undertake for at least the required number of hours per week:

 - one or more approved courses of education or training, OR